 A special Henry Herbert shirt

 A special shirt we have made for the Managing Director of a large media firm.
 The fabric is from Acorn, in Lancashire, and is made of an excellent English cotton.
 The shirt is made even more unusual by the special collar trim and button sewing surround.
 Every part of this shirt was handmade, in London.
-Hopefully we will have a video up soon to show you the different processes in making a handmade, bespoke shirt.
+Come and visit us (or we can visit you) to find out more about the different processes involved in making your handmade, bespoke shirt.

 Henry Herbert Suit in Holland & Sherry Fabric